UPDATE: read about new and expanded Akka & Play Monitoring in Akka Monitoring with Kamon and Sematext

 For all these metrics, lower values are better, of course.

-You can set Alerts and enable Anomaly Detection for any Akka or OS metrics you see in SPM and you can create custom Dashboards with any combination of charts, whether from your Akka apps or other apps monitored by SPM.
+You can set Alerts and enable Anomaly Detection for any Akka or OS metrics you see in Sematext and you can create custom Dashboards with any combination of charts, whether from your Akka apps or other apps monitored by Sematext.

-Not using SPM yet?
-Check out the free 30-day SPM trial by registering here (ping us if you’re a startup, a non-profit, or education institution – we’ve got special pricing for you!).
+Not using Sematext yet?
+Check out the free 30-day trial by registering here (ping us if you’re a startup, a non-profit, or education institution – we’ve got special pricing for you!).
 There’s no commitment and no credit card required.
-SPM monitors a ton of applications, like Elasticsearch, Solr, Cassandra, Hadoop, Spark, Node.js (open-source), Docker (get open-source Docker image), CoreOS, RancherOS and more.
+Sematext monitors a ton of applications, like Elasticsearch, Solr, Cassandra, Hadoop, Spark, Node.js (open-source), Docker (get open-source Docker image), CoreOS, RancherOS and more.